The best things about a career in pharmacy

 The Royal Pharmaceutical Society says that if you are interested in working on a medicine and not face to face with patients, this might be the right industry sector for you.

 This often involves working out of a general practice but spending some time on the road doing Home Medicines Reviews which can be repeated for the same patient every 2 years.
 Practice pharmacists may never dispense a single medication.
 Click here for an account of the role of a primary care pharmacist.
 It has been said that the expansion of this model of pharmacy practice depends on the remuneration.
-Please note that pharmacists who want to work in a general practice may need to create their own position in the clinic, as currently these may not be formal jobs that are advertised.
 Research suggests that patients may be becoming more open to having a pharmacist as part of their care team in a general practice setting.

-Although it is possible to go on to complete a PhD without doing honours, this is generally the exception, not the rule.
-In this article, PhD candidate Kenny Lee gives his view on what he learned during the first 2.5 years of his PhD.
+In this article, Dr Kenny Lee gives his view on what he learned during the first 2.5 years of his PhD.

 Examples of pharmacists working in non-traditional roles are listed in the second half of this article.